-Estimated annua al build out rate Not known as a variety of water and land based residential (including justification): facilities proposed.
-Comments Presumed it wi ill take 5-8 years to complete the development.
-Achievability (in cluding viability) Comments Agent says, 'Th Agent says, 'The high demand for use of the adjacent facilities indicates there is an und there is an under provision of holiday lets and other residential and holiday moorings in the e area'.
+Estimated annual build out rate Not known as a variety of water and land based residential (including justification): facilities proposed.
+Comments Presumed it wi II take 5-8 years to complete the development.
+Achievability (in cluding viability) Comments Agent says, 'Th Agent says, 'The high demand for use of the adjacent facilities indicates there is an und there is an under provision of holiday lets and other residential and holiday moorings in the moorings in the area'.
 Overcoming Con straints Comments It does not see It does not seem that the impacts of loss of carr/wet woodland can be overcome, espe overcome, especially given the need for access, potentially by emergency vehicles and th vehicles and the infrastructure that is likely to need.
 Land stability also a concern.
-Site s concern.
+Site sp concern.
 Site specific flood risk assessment a requirement.
 Mains sewer and water connecti water connection needed.
-Amenity impacts from proximity to train line a consideration. consideration.
+Amenity impacts from proximity to train line a consideration.
+Nutrient enrichment will need to be mitigated. payment likely.
+Site is on peat.
 Nutrient enrichment will need to be mitigated.
-GI RAMS - payment likely. payment likely.
-Site is on peat.
-Trajectory of dev velopment Comments Potential start date is 5-10 years after allocation and build out could be 5-8 years after that years after that.
-Barriers to Deliv ery Comments Loss of wet wo Loss of wet woodland.
+GI RAMS - Site is on peat.
+Trajectory of dev velopment velopment Comments Potential start date is 5-10 years after allocation and build out could be 5-8 years after that Barriers to Delive ery Comments Loss of wet wo Loss of wet woodland.
 Peat.
-Peat.
 Flood risk.
-Flood risk.
-At the time of v At the time of writing, Nutrient Enrichment.
-Conclusion (e.g., , is included in the tl neoretical capacity) According to the HELAA assessment, the site is not suitable for development.
+At the time of v vriting, Nutrient Enrichment.
+Conclusion (e.g., is included in the th neoretical capacity) According to the HELAA assessment, the site is not suitable for development.